nasim-raj-laskar/Batch-scripts/README.md

 - `Infinite Folder/`

-    - Contains the `Infinite Folder.bat` script and its corresponding `README.md`.
+    - Contains the `infinte folder.bat` script and its corresponding `README.md`.

 - `Space-Eating Script/`